Healthdirect Free Australian health advice you can count on.

 • an eating disorder, such as anorexia nervosa or bulimia

-• less muscle tissue and lower bone density
+• having lower bone density

-How do I spot a fad diet?
+How can I spot a fad diet?

 What else can I do to keep a healthy weight?